carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 support for optimized code on any architecture.
 Some of the generalizations may also benefit other issues that have been raised.

-The extensions have evolved though collaboration with many individuals and active prototyping within the GDB debugger and LLVM compiler.
+The extensions have evolved through collaboration with many individuals and active prototyping within the GDB debugger and LLVM compiler.
 Input has also been very much appreciated from the developers working on the Perforce TotalView HPC Debugger and GCC compiler.